jjsullivan5196/wvkbd/README.md

 that are defined in your layout set.

 The keyboard can be hidden by sending it a `SIGUSR1` signal, shown again by sending it `SIGUSR2` or toggled by sending it `SIGRTMIN`.
 This saves some start up time and may be appropriate in some low-resource environments.
+If your compositor implements the zwp_input_method_v2 protocol, you can also have the keyboard automatically pop-up and hide on text input fields; start with the `--auto` parameter to eanble this behaviour.

 Wvkbd has an output mode `-o` that will echo its output to standard output.
 This facility can be used if users want audio/haptic feedback, a feature explicitly out of scope for wvkbd.
 To achieve this, simply pipe wvkbd's output through the external tool